MikeyBurkman/eggnog/README.md

 ### Misc Notes
   - The init() function will only be called if the module is either the starting module, or is a transitive dependency of the starting module.
   - Module IDs follow the directory structure, though are (by default) period-deliminated.
 So if file 'myapp/utils/logger' is loaded with 'myapp' as the root, then the ID becomes 'utils.logger'.
-  - When listing dependencies, you may either list just a string (the ID), or a string and alias, as listed in the examples above.
-The alias is only used when accessing the dependency from the imports object passed to init().
   - IDs are case-insensitive, though the imports object passed to init() require the same casing as you specify in the dependencies.
 So you could import 'utils.LOGger', that will work, but you would have to access it with imports['utils.LOGger'].
-Aliases are case sensitive as well.

 ##### Documentation TODO
   - Discuss other methods available on context